zqp2013/appinventor-sources-pub-branch/appinventor/docs/markdown/reference/components/layout.md

  until the Image is removed.

-{:id="HorizontalArrangement.Height" .number .bo} *Height* : Specifies the `HorizontalArrangement`'s vertical height, measured in pixels.
+{:id="HorizontalArrangement.Height" .number .bo} *Height* : Specifies the `水平布局`'s vertical height, measured in pixels.

-{:id="HorizontalArrangement.HeightPercent" .number .wo .bo} *HeightPercent* : Specifies the `HorizontalArrangement`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).
+{:id="HorizontalArrangement.HeightPercent" .number .wo .bo} *HeightPercent* : Specifies the `水平布局`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).

 {:id="HorizontalArrangement.Image" .text} *Image*
-: Specifies the path of the background image of the `HorizontalArrangement`.
+: Specifies the path of the background image of the `水平布局`.

 {:id="HorizontalArrangement.Visible" .boolean} *Visible*
-: Specifies whether the `HorizontalArrangement` should be visible on the screen.
+: Specifies whether the `水平布局` should be visible on the screen.
 Value is `真`{:.logic.block}
- if the `HorizontalArrangement` is showing and `假`{:.logic.block} if hidden.
+ if the `水平布局` is showing and `假`{:.logic.block} if hidden.

-{:id="HorizontalArrangement.Width" .number .bo} *Width* : Specifies the horizontal width of the `HorizontalArrangement`, measured in pixels.
+{:id="HorizontalArrangement.Width" .number .bo} *Width* : Specifies the horizontal width of the `水平布局`, measured in pixels.

-{:id="HorizontalArrangement.WidthPercent" .number .wo .bo} *WidthPercent* : Specifies the horizontal width of the `HorizontalArrangement` as a percentage of the [`Screen`'s `Width`](userinterface.html#Screen.Width).
+{:id="HorizontalArrangement.WidthPercent" .number .wo .bo} *WidthPercent* : Specifies the horizontal width of the `水平布局` as a percentage of the [`Screen`'s `Width`](userinterface.html#Screen.Width).

 ### 事件  {#HorizontalArrangement-Events}